 How far is Blue Mountains from Sydney?

 The Blue Mountains National Park is located near Katoomba and makes an excellent road trip weekend from Sydney, or a great first stop on an east coast road trip heading north.
 About a 2-hour drive outside of central Sydney, Katoomba offers a choice of campgrounds, bush walking trails and stunning blue-hued mountain views.
 The roads are well maintained for any vehicle type and easy to navigate with excellent signage.

 You may also enjoy Getting Outside in Sydney.

-Read on to find information on where to camp in Blue Mountains National Park, what there is to see and do here, as well as some fun facts about the unique Blue Mountains Australia.
+Read on to find information on Blue Mountains National Park camping, what there is to see and do here, as well as some fun facts about the unique Blue Mountains Australia.

 Blue Mountains Camping

 If you want to be walking distance to some of the best activities in the Blue Mountains National Park, the best campsite for your stay is Katoomba Falls Tourist Park.
 This location is very popular for this reason so if it happens to be fully booked on your dates, their sister site at Blackheath Glen Tourist Park is another great option, just 15 minutes away by car.

 Both sites are clean, family-friendly and well taken care of.
 Facilities include welcoming and helpful staff, powered and unpowered pitches, toilets and showers block, outdoor kitchen, BBQs, dump point, WiFi, coin operated laundry and a children’s play area nearby.